peterlesko/ride_tracker_course_exer_chapter4/README.md

 Original After Chapter 4 excercise files
 Runnig in IntelliJ Ultimate

-I have added Tomcat following instructions in your another course.
-See the screenshoot.
-Server is running, Hello World! is shown in browser.
-Output when after Tomcat is executed:
+I have added Tomcat into ths project following instructions in your another course.
+Edit configurations should have been uploaded with project.
+Server is working/running, Hello World! is shown in browser.
+However after executing Tomcat there is exception in the output in the console.

 C:\dev\tools\apache-tomcat-9.0.34\bin\catalina.bat run
 [2020-05-08 05:54:08,505] Artifact ride_tracker.war: Waiting for server connection to start artifact deployment...
 Using CATALINA_BASE:   "C:\Users\Pet\AppData\Local\JetBrains\IntelliJIdea2020.1\tomcat\Tomcat_9_0_34_ride_tracker_2"